 Collaboration among UN entities plays a critical role in the road towards a pollution-free planet.
 It helps address knowledge and capacity gaps and leverage efforts and financial resources while multiplying results.
-Agencies currently lead and participate in UN-UN partnerships as well as multistakeholder alliances.
+Agencies currently participate in and lead UN-UN partnerships as well as multistakeholder alliances.

-Partnerships can have various natures, and therefore achieve different results: business and trade cooperation can help transform markets towards a more efficient use of resources within production and consumption.
+These partnerships have various natures and can therefore achieve different results: business and trade cooperation can help transform markets towards a more efficient use of resources within production and consumption.
 Knowledge based agreements can help share successful policies, technologies and strategies.
 Financial and economic collaboration address inequality and help address pollution as the global issue it is.